varunvasudeva1/ollama-server-docs/README.md

 - I chose Debian because it is, apparently, one of the most stable Linux distros.
 I also went with an XFCE desktop environment because it is lightweight and I wasn't yet comfortable going full command line.
 - The power draw of my EVGA FTW3 Ultra RTX 3090 was 350W at stock settings.
 I set the power limit to 250W and the performance decrease was negligible for my use case, which is primarily code completion in VS Code and the Q&A via chat.
 - Use a user for auto-login, don't log in as root unless for a specific reason.
+- If something using a Docker container doesn't work, try running `sudo docker ps -a` to see if the container is running.
+If it isn't, try running `sudo docker compose up -d` again.
+If it is and isn't working, try running `sudo docker restart (container ID)` to restart the container.
+- If something isn't working no matter what you do, try rebooting the server.
+It's a common solution to many problems.
+Try this before spending hours troubleshooting.
+Sigh.

 ## References